craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[orc.png]]

 People with a heavy Orcish heritage find themselves in possession of a powerfully resilient biology, providing extreme physical recovery speeds.
-The origins of Orcish people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the Brood Shaman [[Macht]].
+The origins of Orcish people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and their occupation of the area we now call the [[Redl'nds]].
+Since their coming to Alaturmen, Orcish people have disseminated throughout the world and assimilated to the relative lifestyles there.

 - *Age* You may live up to 80 years.
 - *Weight* You may weigh anywhere from 140 to 240 pounds.